espressif/esp-hosted/esp_hosted_fg/docs/MCU_based_host/MCU_based_readme.md

 $ idf.py menuconfig
 ```

-:warning: Skip below step for ESP32-S2 or ESP32-C3.
+:warning: Skip below step for ESP32-S2 / ESP32-C2 / ESP32-C3.
 Run for  ESP32 only.

 Change SPI controller to VSPI.
 Please navigate to `Example Configuration → SPI Configuration` and change value of `SPI controller to use` to `3`